d3spis3d/melbjs-wasm-pres/README.md

 Build the tools as per instructions for the polyfill.
 The pack-asmjs exe can be used to convert asm.js code to prototype WebAssembly format.

-Load wasm.html with the polyfill libraries in the same directory to used the polyfill to decode euclidean.wasm.
+Load wasm.html with the polyfill libraries in the same directory to used the polyfill to decode euclidean-polyfill.wasm.

 ## WebAssembly prototype interpreter text format

-euclidean-text.wasm is the euclidean module written in the text format from https://github.com/WebAssembly/spec/ml-proto.
+euclidean.wasm is the euclidean module written in the text format from https://github.com/WebAssembly/spec/ml-proto.
 It can be run using the interpreter from my fork of that repo, which adds sqrt for floats: https://github.com/d3spis3d/spec.